stefanoborini/pep-keyword/PEP-XXX.rst

 For future-proofing considerations, ``a[1:2, K=3, R=4]`` may be allowed as well, depending on the choice for implementation.
-In addition to a change in the parser, the index protocol (``__getitem__``, ``__setitem__`` and ``__delitem__``) will also require adaptation.
+In addition to a change in the parser, the index protocol (``__getitem__``, ``__setitem__`` and ``__delitem__``) will also potentially require adaptation.

 Motivation
 ==========

-The indexing operation syntax is associated to a strong semantic meaning that differentiates it from a method call: refering to a subset of data exposed by an object.
+The indexing syntax carries a strong semantic content, differentiating it from a method call: it implies referring to a subset of data.
 We believe this semantic association to be important, and wish to expand the strategies allowed to refer to this data.

 As a general observation, the number of indices needed by an indexing operation depends on the dimensionality of the data: one-dimensional data (e.g. a list)